Rape during the occupation of Japan: Incidents

-Rapes by British Commonwealth Occupation Force
+Rapes by Commonwealth forces

-Australian, British and New Zealand troops in Japan as part of the British Commonwealth Occupation Force (BCOF) also committed rapes.
-The commander of the BCOF's official reports state that members of the BCOF were convicted of committing 57 rapes in the period May 1946 to December 1947 and a further 23 between January 1948 and September 1951.
-No official statistics on the incidence of serious crimes during the BCOF's first three months in Japan (February to April 1946) are available.
-Australian historian Robin Gerster contends that while the official statistics underestimate the level of serious crime among BCOF members, Japanese police often did not pass reports they received on to the BCOF and that the serious crimes which were reported were properly investigated by BCOF military police.
-The penalties given to members of the BCOF convicted of serious crimes were "not severe", however, and those imposed on Australians were often mitigated or quashed by Australian courts.
+Members of the British Commonwealth Occupation Force (BCOF), which consisted of Australian, British, Indian and New Zealand forces, also committed rapes while stationed in Japan.
+The officer in charge of the BCOF's official reports reported that BCOF members were convicted of committing 57 rapes from May 1946 to December 1947 and a further 23 between January 1948 and September 1951.
+No official statistics on serious crimes committed by BCOF members during the BCOF's first three months in Japan (February to April 1946) are available.
+Australian historian Robin Gerster contends that while the official statistics underestimate the level of serious crime committed by BCOF members, Japanese police often did not pass reports they received on to the BCOF and that serious crimes which were reported were properly investigated by BCOF military policemen.
+The penalties given to members of the BCOF convicted of serious crimes were "not severe", however, and those imposed on Australian servicemembers were often mitigated or quashed by Australian courts.
+He also argues that rapes committed by Australian soldiers were common, driven by both a perception of Japan's open attitude toward sexuality and a sense of revenge for Japanese war crimes.
+He asserts that this contributed to the BCOF's reputation as the least disciplined of the Allied occupation forces.
+It is estimated that thousands of Japanese women were raped after the war, some of whom were raped by Australian and New Zealander soldiers who were part of the British Commonwealth Occupation Force in Japan.